 - Who taught you how to cook?
 I taught myself to cook, mainly learning through recipes by cookbooks and magazines.

-What is your favourite homemade food?
+- What is your favourite homemade food?
 Galician cocido.
-(It is a traditional Spanish stew.
-The word cocido is typically followed by the place of origin).
+It is a traditional Spanish stew.
+The word cocido is typically followed by the place of origin. / Wikipedia.

-Follow Eila into her Grandma Maruja’s kitchen where she learns step by step to bake delicious peach pear cake along with Sita & Nena.
+Follow Eila into her Grandma Maruja’s kitchen where she learns step by step the recipe of this delicious peach pear cake along with Grandma Sita 😉 Long life home cooking!

 1 sheet of shortcrust pastry /*vegan shortcrust pastry